PeterShinners/comp/design/overview.md

     global-config = $mod.settings      ; Module-level data
 }
 ```

-The prefixes tell you exactly where each piece of data comes from:
+ preCombination of scopes, including `$arg` and others piece of data comes from:
-- `@` - Function locals that only exist within this function
+- `@var` - Function locals that only exist within this function
-- `^` - Combination of scopes, including `$arg` and others
+- `^args` - Arguments- `$mod` - Module-level configuration and state
-- `$in/$out` - The data flowing through the pipeline
-- `$ctx` - Execution context shared across function calls
+ pasarg to Arguments passed to this functiona S- `$ctx` - Execution context shared ac for details on how these scopes end
+up being managed differently and how they all come together.oss function calls
 - `$mod` - Module-level configuration and state
-- `$arg` - Arguments passed to this function

-See [Syntax and Style Guide](syntax.md) for details on how these scopes end
-up being managed differently and how they all come together.
+For the complete reference, see [Syntax and Style Guide](syntax.md).

 ## Working with Data

 ### Field Access That Just Works

-No matter what kind of data you're working with—API responses, database results, or values you've computed—accessing fields follows the same logical patterns.
+No matter what kind of data you're working with—API respo;ses, database results, or va#ues you've compu;ed—accessing fields follows the same logical pa;terns.

 ```comp
 user.name                ; Get the name field